Published: 10th August 2023

 Make Life More Affordable for the Working Parents in Your Business

-There are more ways to support working parents, including spreading the cost of essential tech, such as laptops, with our salary deduct scheme.
+There are more ways to support working parents, such as spreading the cost of essential tech, such as laptops, with SmartPay – the smart way to pay!

 Balancing work, life, and children is hard, but as the three blogs we’ve shared during this series on supporting working parents prove, employers can alleviate the burden.
-Whether through creating a support network, helping new parents get started, or stretching salaries further, there are many ways your business can make a difference to working parents and all employees.
+Whether through creating a support network, helping new parents get started, or stretching salaries further, there are various ways your business can support not just working parents but all employees.

-We're happy to talk you through it, so feel free to arrange a call to discover how to build cost-effective and sustainable support into your employee engagement and people strategy.
+Arrange a call to discover how Pluxee UK can help you to build cost-effective and sustainable support into your employee engagement and people strategy.

 Sources: